 Keep your home clean

-- Be sure your kitchen is clean and all foods are safely stored.
+- Keep your kitchen clean and store all foods safely.

 - Don't keep plants or flowers indoors.
 If you garden, wear gloves.

 - Wash your hands after handling trash.

 Prevent colds and the flu

 - Wash your hands or use hand sanitizer often.
 Try to keep your hands away from your mouth, nose, and face.
 Make sure you wash your hands before eating.

 - Stay away from public places such as shopping malls, especially when crowded.

 - Limit visits with young children.
 They often have colds or the flu.

 - Stay away from anyone who has a cold, the flu, or another contagious condition (such as measles, chickenpox, herpes, pinkeye, cough, or sore throat).